Kyle Lewis: Seattle Mariners

 The Mariners selected Lewis' contract and promoted him to the major leagues on September 10, 2019.
 Lewis hit a home run off Trevor Bauer in his major league debut that night versus the Cincinnati Reds.
 He hit home runs in each of his next two games as well, becoming the second player in history, after Trevor Story, to homer in each of his first three major league games.
 He finished the 2019 season with a .268/.293/.592 slash line along with 6 home runs and 13 RBIs in 71 at bats.

 In 2020, Lewis became the first Mariners player to be selected for the American League Rookie of the Year award since 2001, finishing the abbreviated season with a .262/.364/.437 slash line, 11 home runs, and 28 RBIs across 206 at bats.
 He was awarded the title of American League Rookie of the Year by numerous other publications, including Sporting News.

 On June 1, 2021, Lewis was placed on the injured list after suffering a right meniscus tear.
 He was placed on the 60-day injured list on June 18 and subsequently missed the rest of the season.

-Lewis went into MLB's concussion protocol after having been hit by a pitch on May 29, 2022.
+Lewis went into MLB's concussion protocol after having been hit by a pitch in a game against the Houston Astros on May 29, 2022.
 He returned to the active roster on July 22.
 After continuing to struggle at the plate, and still dealing with issues related to his knee, Lewis was demoted to the Triple-A Tacoma Rainiers, where he ended the 2022 season.

 Arizona Diamondbacks

-On November 17, 2022, the Mariners traded Lewis to the Arizona Diamondbacks for Cooper Hummel.
+On November 17, 2022, the Mariners traded Lewis to the Arizona Diamondbacks in exchange for Cooper Hummel.
 On January 13, 2023, Lewis agreed to a one-year, $1.61 million contract with the Diamondbacks, avoiding salary arbitration.
-He was non-tendered and became a free agent on November 17.
+He made 16 appearances for Arizona, batting .157/.204/.255 with one home run and two RBI.
+Lewis was non-tendered by the Diamondbacks and became a free agent on November 17.